kris3713/UltimateBTTrackersList/README.md

 # UltimateTrackerList
-A combination of various tracker lists all combined into ONE tracker list file.
+A combination of various BitTorrent tracker lists all combined into ONE BitTorrent tracker list file.

 ## URLs currently being scraped